 Intro to Law Enforcement Academy

-The Pre-Academy is a 2-day orientation course designed to help students determine
+The Pre-Academy is a 2-day intensive, high-stress orientation course designed to help

-if they are prepared for the Law Enforcement Academy.
-This course is mandatory for
+students determine if they are prepared for the Law Enforcement Academy.
+Completion

-students planning on attending the Full-time Law Enforcement Academy and must complete
+of this course (18 hours) is mandatory for students planning on attending the Full-time Law

-it in full.
-Students will participate in Academy activities such as class lectures,
+Enforcement Academy.
+Students will participate in Academy activities such as class

-note taking, written tests, physical fitness exercises, military drill and ceremony,
+lectures, note taking, written tests, physical fitness exercises, military drill and

-all of which are designed to simulate the daily challenges and requirements recruits
+ceremony, all of which are designed to simulate the daily challenges and requirements

-must face while attending the Law Enforcement Academy.
-Students will also participate
+recruits must face while attending the Law Enforcement Academy.
+Students will also

-in a series of self-assessment exercises that will help students assess their individual
+participate in a series of self-assessment exercises that will help students assess

-emotional, mental, and physical readiness prior to entering the Academy.
-The Pre-Academy
+their individual emotional, mental, and physical readiness prior to entering the Academy.

-is presented in a rigorous and disciplined training environment.
+The Pre-Academy is presented in a very rigorous and disciplined training environment.

 Pre-Academy Family Orientation is scheduled on the first day of Pre-Academy from 8am

-You should be able to complete the following physical fitness requirements in the
+Student's attending Pre-Academy will be required to complete the following physical

 - 25 push ups - (no time limit)